 Michigan vs Alabama, Washington vs. Texas in College Football Playoff; unbeaten Florida St left out

+(AP) - The final season of the four-team College Football Playoff turned out to be the most controversial with an unprecedented snub.

-(AP) - Michigan, Washington, Texas and Alabama were selected to the College Football Playoff on Sunday, making Florida State the first unbeaten Power Five conference champion to be excluded from the four-team field.
+Michigan, Washington, Texas and Alabama were selected Sunday and Florida State became the first unbeaten Power Five conference champion to be excluded from the field.

-Michigan will face Alabama in the Rose Bowl and Washington will play Texas in the Sugar Bowl on Jan.
+Michigan will face Alabama in the Rose Bowl, Washington will play Texas in the Sugar Bowl on Jan.
 1 and the winners will meet for the national championship Jan.
 8 in Houston.

-“Florida State is a different team than they were through the first 11 weeks,” said selection committee chairman Boo Corrigan, who is also the athletic director of Florida State’s Atlantic Coast Conference rival North Carolina State.
+“Florida State is a different team than they were through the first 11 weeks,” explained Boo Corrigan, the selection committee chairman who is also the athletic director at North Carolina State, Florida State’s Atlantic Coast Conference rival.

 The Seminoles (13-0) lost star quarterback Jordan Travis to a season-ending injury two weeks ago, but continued to win with a backup and then a third-string quarterback.
-But the committee is instructed to judge the teams for what they are heading into the playoff and decided FSU without Travis was not among the best four in the country.
+The committee, though, is instructed to judge teams for what they are heading into the playoff and decided FSU without Travis is not among the best four in the country.

+“I am disgusted and infuriated with the committee’s decision today to have what was earned on the field taken away because a small group of people decided they knew better than the results of the games.
+What is the point of playing games?”
+Florida State coach Mike Norvell said.

+He added: “What happened today goes against everything that is true and right in college football.
+A team that overcame tremendous adversity and found a way to win doing whatever it took on the field was cheated today.
+It’s a sad day for college football.”

 Travis is a sixth-year player whose development into one of the best quarterbacks in college football has fueled Florida State’s resurgence over the last three years.